Who must appoint a data protection officer under EU rules?

 According to Art.37 para.1 lit.b GDPR there is initially an obligation to designate if the core activity of the company requires extensive regular and systematic monitoring of individuals in the sense of observing their behavior (such as the click behavior of a user on the company's website).
 The number of data subjects, the amount of data processed and the geographical scope of data collection as well as the duration must be taken into account.
 For this purpose, only processing operations that are either continuous or repeated and that follow a specific plan and organization should be included.

 Finally, it should be noted that the processing operations that are inextricably linked to the core activity should also be considered as one of the core activities, as in the case of healthcare services in hospitals, which cannot be carried out without the core activity.
-Processing the Health data of patients are possible.
+Processing the Health data for patients are possible.

 There is also an obligation to designate (Art.37 para.1 lit.c GDPR), if the core activity in the extensive Processing special categories of data or personal data relating to criminal convictions, and Criminal offenses exists.
 The Processing In most companies, the processing of special data only concerns sick notes, certificates of incapacity for work, pregnancy (maternity protection) and (in the case of Germany and Austria) religious affiliation.
 However, these are not core activities and these processing operations can be regarded as minor, so that Art.37 para.1 lit.c GDPR can be interpreted as not applicable.